 What to do: Hanalei National Wildlife Refuge

-Stop at the Hanalei Valley to see an expansive view of what you’re about to delve into on your way to the Hanalei National Wildlife Refuge.
+Stop at the Hanalei Valley Lookout to see an expansive view of what you’re about to delve into on your way to the Hanalei National Wildlife Refuge.
+The lookout doesn’t need you to hike and makes for a quick photo stop!

 Take the Okolehao hiking trail to get the best view of the area while you get the best photos of the abundant wildlife, including some endangered plants and birds that led to the refuge’s establishment in 1972.